pilot51/lclock/README.md

 List of changes from base app:

--major UI overhaul, material design, added images for rockets
+-Major UI overhaul, material design, added images for rockets

--refactored names of classes including event>launch for clarity
+-Refactored names of classes including event>launch for clarity

--fixed minor parsing error with &
+-Fixed minor parsing error with &

--moved downloading of file to AsyncTask
+-Moved downloading of file to AsyncTask

--changed displayed time to match users timezone
+-Changed displayed time to match users timezone

--added individual notifications for each launch (some minor bugs still)
+-Added individual notifications for each launch (some minor bugs still)

+-Moved countdown timer to detailed activities

+-Added about section to settings

+-Some changes to base files caused by using android studio

+TODO:

+-Move strings to xml file

+-More settings, dark theme

+-Add more rocket images